Learn PHP: a PHP tutorial

 ?>

-Like all modern programming languages, PHP also offers operators that can increase or decrease values by 1.
-The different options here are pre-increment operator, the pre-decrement operator, the post-increment operator, and the post-decrement operator.
+Like all common programming languages, PHP allows for operators to increment or decrement numeric values by the value 1.
+A distinction is made between the pre-increment operator, the pre-decrement operator, the post-increment operator and post-decrement operator.

-Next we will look at how these calculations with increment and decrement operators in an example.
-The following script will increase the value of the variable $number by 1, store the new value as the variable $result, and lastly present the value as a string:
+First, we’ll illustrate how to perform arithmetic operations with increment and decrement operators by providing an example with pre-increment.
+The following script increments the value of the variable $number by 1, stores the new value in the variable $result and then outputs its value as a string:

 <?php